The Smile Studios Dental Group Practice Policies

 - To act as an interpreter

-- To provide protection to healthcare professionals against unfounded allegations of improper behaviour.
+- To provide protection to healthcare professionals against unfounded allegations of improper behavior.

 Safeguarding vulnerable adults and children